HendricksJudy/WAT_single_cell_analysis_Nature_2024/single-nuc/Readme.md

-Anndata object can be visuzalized and downloaded from Single Cell Portal: [SCP3116](https://singlecell.broadinstitute.org/single_cell/study/SCP3116)
+Anndata object can be visuzalized and downloaded on Single Cell Portal: [SCP3116](https://singlecell.broadinstitute.org/single_cell/study/SCP3116)

 The following metadata is included in the object: